silx-kit/h5web/CONTRIBUTING.md

 The build process of `@h5web/lib` works as follows:

-1. First, Vite builds the JS bundles (ESM and CommonJS) in library mode starting from the package's entrypoint: `src/index.ts`.
-The bundles are placed in the output `dist` directory and referenced from `package.json`.

-   The JS build also generates a file called `style.css` in the `dist` folder that contains the compiled CSS modules that Vite comes across while building the React components.
-These styles are called "local" styles.
+1. First, we use Vite to build the JS bundle of the library starting from the `src/index.ts` entrypoint.
+The `dist/index.js` bundle is then referenced from `package.json`.
+Vite also generates `dist/style.css`, which contains the compiled CSS modules that Vite comes across while building the React components.

-2. Second, we run two scripts in parallel: `build:css` and `build:dts`.
-   - The job of `build:css` is to build the package's global styles and concatenate them with the local styles compiled at the first step.
-To do so, we run Vite again but with a different config: `vite.styles.config.js`, and a different entrypoint: `src/styles.ts`.
-The output files are placed in a temporary folder: `dist/temp`.
-We then concatenate `dist/temp/styles.css` (the global styles) and `dist/<app|lib>.css` (the local styles) and output the result to `dist/styles.css`, which is the stylesheet referenced from `package.json` that consumers need to import.
-   - The job of `build:dts` is to generate type declarations for package consumers who use TypeScript.
-This is a two step process: first we generate type declarations for all TS files in the `dist-ts` folder with `tsc`, then we use Rollup to merge all the declarations into a single file:
-     `dist/index.d.ts`, which is referenced from `package.json`.
+2. Second, we run `build:dts` to generate type declarations for TypeScript consumers.
+This is a two step process: first we generate type declarations for all TS files in the `dist-ts` folder with `tsc`, then we use Rollup to merge all the declarations into a single file: `dist/index.d.ts`, which is referenced from `package.json`.
 Note that since `@h5web/shared` is not a published package, it cannot be marked as an external dependency; its types must therefore be inlined into `dist/index.d.ts`, so we make sure to tell Rollup where to find them.

-The build process of `@h5web/app` is the same with one exception: in addition to importing the package's global styles, `src/styles.ts` also imports the `lib` package's distributed styles - i.e. the output of the lib's `build:css` script.
+The build process of `@h5web/app` is the same with one exception: after Vite generates the styles of the app package, we concatenate them with the styles of the lib package so that consumers can just import a single stylesheet.
+This is taken care of by the `build:css` script thanks to a dedicated Vite config (`vite.styles.config.js`) and entrypoint (`src/lib-styles.ts`).
-The lib's distributed styles include both its global _and_ local styles.
-This allows us to provide a single CSS bundle for consumers of `@h5web/app` to import.

-The build process of`@h5web/h5wasm` is also the same as the lib's, but since the package does not include any styles, `vite build` does not generate a `style.css` file and there's no `build:css` script.
+The build process of`@h5web/h5wasm` is also the same, but since the package does not include any styles, no `styles.css` file is generated.

 Finally, since `@h5web/shared` is not a published package, it does not need to be built with Vite.
 However, its types do need to be built with `tsc` so that